emissary-ingress/emissary/user-guide/tracing-tutorial-zipkin.md

 # Zipkin Tracing

-In this tutorial, we'll configure Ambassador to initiate a trace on some sample requests, and use Zipkin to visualize them.
+In this tutorial, we'll configure Ambassador Edge Stack to initiate a trace on some sample requests, and use Zipkin to visualize them.

 ## Before You Get Started

-This tutorial assumes you have already followed the [Ambassador Getting Started](/user-guide/getting-started.html) guide.
+This tutorial assumes you have already followed the [Ambassador Edge Stack Getting Started](/user-guide/getting-started.html) guide.
 If you haven't done that already, you should do that now.

-After completing the Getting Started guide you will have a Kubernetes cluster running Ambassador and the Quote of the Moment service.
+After completing the Getting Started guide you will have a Kubernetes cluster running Ambassador Edge Stack and the Quote of the Moment service.
 Let's walk through adding tracing to this setup.

 ## 1. Deploy Zipkin

-In this tutorial you will use a simple deployment of the open source [Zipkin](https://zipkin.io/) distributed tracing system to store and visualize the Ambassador-generated traces.
-The trace data will be stored in-memory within the
-Zipkin container, and you will be able to explore the traces via the Zipkin web UI.
+In this tutorial you will use a simple deployment of the open source [Zipkin](https://zipkin.io/) distributed tracing system to store and visualize the Ambassador Edge Stack-generated traces.
+The trace data will be stored in-memory within the Zipkin container, and you will be able to explore the traces via the Zipkin web UI.

 First, add the following YAML to a file named `zipkin.yaml`.
 This configuration will create a zipkin Deployment that uses the [`openzipkin/zipkin`](https://hub.docker.com/r/openzipkin/zipkin/) container image and also an associated Service.
-You will notice that the Service also has an annotation on it that configures Ambassador to use the zipkin service (running on the default port of 9411) to provide tracing support.
+You will notice that the Service also has an notation on it that configures Ambassador Edge Stack to use the zipkin service (running on the default port of 9411) to provide tracing support.

 ```yaml
 ---